Seven Tips for staying young and healthy

 If you are suffering from a shortage of sleep-time and are able to catnap then do so.
 This is one sure way of refreshing your system but it shouldn’t be an alternative to regular sleep at a regular time.
 Twenty minutes catnap is about right.
-Going over that can leave you drowsy – see also power nap.
+Going over that can leave you drowsy, entering into deeper sleep.

 3. Wash with cool water before going to bed

 Sounds simple enough.
 After a long day wash with cool — rather than hot — water.
 The cool water will help to relax you and prepare you for a deep refreshing sleep.